-- The process will manage relatively small volumes of material; i.e., each treatment batch is approximately 150 to 200 gallons of waste. - The unit is located within a secondary containment system designed to meet the requirements of 40 CFR 264, Subparts I and J. The containment system is designed to contain the entire volume of the waste being treated plus the volume of containers staged for processing.
-A sealant (e.g., Ashford Formula, which is a concrete sealer and hardener) has been applied to the containment system floor and walls.
-Containment calculations are included as Table II-7.
-In the future, sealants other than Ashford Formula may be used to provide a sufficiently impervious floor, in accordance with 40 CFR 264.175(b)(1). - The PF-II process area will be inspected each operating day.
+- The process will manage relatively small volumes of material; i.e., each treatment batch is approximately 15 cft of waste. - The unit is located within a secondary containment system designed to meet the requirements of 40 CFR 264, Subparts I and J. The containment system is designed to contain the entire volume of the waste being treated plus

+- The PF-II process area will be inspected each operating day.
 Leaks or spills from the system will be cleaned up immediately upon detection or as soon as it is practicable and safe to do so. - The system is located within the TOB; i.e., the system is physically separated from the subsurface environment and groundwater. - PFF maintains a Contingency Plan to provide a framework for PFF responses to emergencies such as spills, fires, or explosions.
 This plan provides procedures to respond to threats to human health or the environment from the PF-II process.